AOrobator/HelloAndroid/lesson13/Lesson13_Services.md

 In order to send commands to our Service, we'll have to call `startService(Intent)`.
 The `Intent`s that we pass to `startService(...)` will have to have specific actions on them that we'll check in `MusicPlayerService#onStartCommand(...)`.
-According the Single Responsibility Principle, our objects should be well encapsulated, so we'll have static methods in `MusicPlayerService` that can generate the appropriate Intents.
+According to the Single Responsibility Principle, our objects should be well encapsulated, so we'll have static methods in `MusicPlayerService` that can generate the appropriate Intents.